4-R-Forum/flyearth-07/Documentation/UserGuide.md

 1. Turn the micro:bit on and hold it level -> checkerboard pattern displays
 2. File dialog opens, select local KML file from Documentation folder in the repo
-    - press Cancel to type in starting point, continue in Optinal, below
+    - press Cancel to type in starting point, continue in Optional, below
 3. Earth flies you to the selected location
 4. Hold micro:bit level -> center led light shows
 5. Tilt it forward -> second row led lights, you fly forward